 At your appointment, if you don’t have a recent X-ray of your spine and/or neck, your physician may ask you to take additional X-rays.
 Also, we possess the newest technology EOS X-ray imaging machine located in our office.
 Therefore, you don’t need to make an extra stop to get this done.
 Finally, we will take some new X-rays while you are here, and your physician can review them right away to help diagnose the problem.

 Oftentimes, the revision procedure will involve a spinal fusion to correct a spine deformity.
-During the procedure, your physician will remove scar tissue and utilize a bone graft to fill any gaps in the spine to fuse the bones together.
+During the procedure, your physician will remove scar tissue.
+Then utilize a bone graft to fill any gaps in the spine to fuse the bones together.
 If any additional herniated discs are present, the doctor will correct those during the surgery as well.

 “The core strength of Southwest Scoliosis Institute is our staff,” says Dr. Hostin.
 “We have a dedicated group of individuals on our team.
 Our team consists of anesthesiologists, nurses, spinal cord monitoring individuals, and implant specialists.
 We all work together, and the benefit to the individual patient is that their outcomes are better.”

-“If you’ve been told that you need revision spine surgery, please do not give up hope and please give us a call for an evaluation,” says Dr. Hostin.
-“Revision spine surgery can help with pain, spinal deformity, and to repair broken rods in your back.
-It can give you a significant improvement in the quality of life that can be lasting.”
+“If you’ve been told that you need revision spine surgery, please do not give up hope, and please give us a call for an evaluation,” says Dr. Hostin.
+“Revision spine surgery can help with pain, spinal deformity, and repair broken rods in your back.
+It can provide a significant improvement in the quality of life that can last for the rest of one’s life..”

 If you or a loved one suffers from spinal pain, you owe it to yourself to call Southwest Scoliosis Institute at 214-556-0555 to make an appointment.